DACS Research Teaching Amateur radio Miscellaneous Contact

 Engineering, Mathematics and Computer Science department of the University of Twente.

 Before this, I studied physics (graduating in 1996), and obtained a PhD in computer science in 2000, both also at the University of Twente.
-In 2007, I had a two-month sabbatical at IRISA/INRIA in Rennes, France.
+In 2007, I did a two-month sabbatical at IRISA/INRIA in Rennes, France.

 My research is in the broad area of computer and telecommunications systems.